-The KreativEU is also committed with the development of a challenge-based approach by addressing concrete societal challenges across disciplinary fields to be discussed during thematic Summer Schools and VET training on topics related to cultural heritage in its intersection with integration and gender equality, sustainability and the digital transition, climate-change and carbon neutral practices, smart sustainability and artificial intelligence, among many others, involving local and national stakeholders, as to reflect the needs of the regional economic fabric.
+The KreativEU is also committed with the development of a challengebased approach by addressing concrete societal challenges across disciplinary fields to be discussed during thematic Summer Schools and VET training on topics related to cultural heritage in its intersection with integration and gender equality, sustainability and the digital transition, climate-change and carbon neutral practices, smart sustainability and artificial intelligence, among many others, involving local and national stakeholders, as to reflect the needs of the regional economic fabric.
 With this approach the KreativEU Alliance expects to contribute to the shared European vision reported at the UNESCO's 2014 document Gender Equality, Heritage and Creativity: "As a driver and enabler of sustainable development, culture determines the way in which individuals and communities understand today's world, and envisage and shape their future."
 So, if we intend to construct a more inclusive, creative and sustainable world we need to work towards its cultural and artistic identity, bringing it closer to society.
 For this reason, the KreativEU foresees the creation of an innovative Artistic Incubator, based on new and transdisciplinary creative preservation practices, as to have culture in support of a sustainable future.
-The creation of this Artistic Incubator will be coordinated by Paul-Valéry Montpellier 3 University as the strong presence of research (universities, institutes and laboratories) and cultural activities (premium facilities, international festivals, dense artistic ecosystem) within Montpellier's metropolitan area, and more broadly in the Occitanie Region, means it offer a particularly favourable playground for the emergence of a creative cultural cluster, in which the University plays a crucial role, bringing scientific knowledge into contact with society and the sector of creative industries.
-The development this Artistic Incubator will be based on the exchange of information with local and national creative and cultural sectors and on the market needs, addressing artists, entrepreneurs, researchers, academics, students, craftsmen and others, seeking further training in the creative environment of arts and crafts to incubate their ideas for new creative processes, products and projects or to develop already existing start-ups and new economic models.
+The development of a transnational Art and Heritage incubator will be based on the exchange of information with local and national creative and cultural sectors and on the market needs, addressing artists, entrepreneurs, researchers, academics, students, craftsmen and others, seeking further training in the creative environment of arts and crafts to incubate their ideas for new creative processes, products and projects or to develop already existing start-ups and new economic models.
 The integration of this artistic incubator into the KreativEU alliance promotes a transdisciplinary environment at the intersection of art, culture, creative industries, technology, science, innovation, education and social challenges.